BufferUnderwhelm/ass-pennies/doc/build-osx.md

     or

-        cd ~/ass-pennies/src
+        cd ~/asspennies/src
-        cp ass-penniesd /usr/local/bin/
+        cp asspenniesd /usr/local/bin/
-        cp ass-pennies-cli /usr/local/bin/
+        cp asspennies-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Ass-Pennies Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, AssPennies Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet